rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 questions or records, are constantly created and sent.
 Therefore, a browser-wide mDNS message rate limit MUST be provided for all mDNS queries and responses that are dispatched during the ICE candidate gathering and processing described in
-{{principle}}.
+{{description}}.
 A browser MAY implement more specific rate limits, e.g., to ensure a single origin does not prevent other origins from registering, unregistering, or resolving mDNS names.